-Fun things to do in Vancouver, Canada
+Top things to do in Vancouver, Canada

 Guest post by Marcie of Marcie in Mommyland.

 Vancouver, BC is one of my favorite cities.
 I’m fortunate that it’s just a 2.5 hour drive from my home in Seattle, WA.
 We usually go in the summer and in the winter for Boxing Day.
 In fact, my oldest has spent every single birthday in Vancouver, BC.
 My family loves to shop along Robson Street, eat our fill of Chinese food in Richmond and enjoy the many attractions Vancouver has to offer.
 They also have cultural festivals and outdoor events almost every weekend.
+If your timeframe is short visiting the region, check out this two day Vancouver tour highlight tour for inspiration.

 Capilano Suspension Bridge Park